-User interviews are one of the most important aspects of customer research.
-If you want to build a product that succeeds, you need to know how people currently use the products that are already succeeding in the market.
+User interviews are one of the most important parts of customer research.
+If you want to build a product that succeeds, you need to know how people currently use the products that already succeed in the market.

-If you don’t have consistent engagement and retention data, you need user interviews to figure out how people are using your product so you can nail your product’s positioning and scale your engagement.
+If you don’t have consistent product engagement and retention data, you need user interviews to figure out how people use your product to nail your product’s positioning and scale your growth.

 Just because user interviews are important doesn’t mean administering a solid user interview process is easy or straight forward.
 Like most kinds of customer research, the user interview process and its results easily get distorted by the influence of ordinary human incentives.